About Merino Wool Outdoor Clothing

 - Optional: Wash the items in cold water to rinse the conditioner (and detergent) and repeat steps 7 through 11.

 Those Merino Sheep are Adorable.
 Where Can I Get One?

 You can find Merino sheep most anywhere.
 The best place is in New Zealand, one of the biggest Merino-producing countries… and best outdoor adventure destinations.
-So if you go, be sure to pack something from the KÜHL merino clothing for men or merino clothing for women collections.
+So if you go, be sure to pack something from the KÜHL Merino wool collections.
 You’ll be surprised by the utility and comfort of low-micron wool, and as a bonus?
 You’ll have an “in” with the local sheepies.